All of us musicians work hard to maintain and improve our skills.

 4. Connect with Communities

-If we expect audiences to be interested in our work, it helps if we understand our audiences.
-To that end, we can bring performances, music education, and a supportive attitude to diverse people.
-What’s more, community organizations are usually eager to work with us.
+If we expect audiences to be interested in our work, it helps if we understand and take interest in our audiences.
+To that end, we can bring performances, music education, and supportive attitudes to diverse people.
+What’s more, community organizations are usually eager to work with musicians on projects in support of community-enhancement goals.

 The world of music is endlessly fascinating, and it’s our responsibility as music leaders to embrace lifelong learning.
-Among other things, we should read about innovative musicians, both past and present, local and far-flung; we should listen to recordings, hear live concerts, and be students of creativity.
+Among other things, we should read about innovative musicians, both past and present, local and far-flung; we should listen to recordings, hear live concerts, stay current with developments in the music industry, and be students of creativity.

 7. Take Risks